RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 ### ULP: Youthful Definition

-Hendricks holds a PhD in psychology and he has studied human behavior for decades.
+Hendricks holds a PhD in psychology.
+He has studied human behavior for decades.
 He openly discusses his observations with his family, including the youngest members.
 His 12-year-old granddaughter explains the upper limit problem in these words:

 >If you don’t know it’s OK to feel good and have a good time, you’ll do something to mess up when things are going well.